-Understanding the Differences Between Attorney-Client Privilege and Confidentiality
+What Are The Differences Between Attorney-Client Privilege and Confidentiality?

 When meeting with an attorney, clients are afforded a level of protection for all communications and information the attorney receives in the course of representation.
 Having your personal information kept confidential protects your right to privacy and ensures that attorneys are not only obtaining the most relevant information but that all information is accurate.
 Our attorneys take care to ensure that we safeguard all information obtained through documents or discussion to ensure the highest level of compliance with our obligations.
 If you or your loved one has been injured in an accident or incident and are seeking an experienced attorney, contact Colombo Law today.